EarthScope/ispaq/README.md

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

-* `dataselect_url:` should indicate a *miniSEED* data resource as one of the *FDSN web service aliases* used by ObsPy (e.g. `IRIS`), an explicit URL pointing to an FDSN web service domain (e.g. `http://service.iris.edu` ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).
+* `dataselect_url:` should indicate a *miniSEED* data resource as one of the *FDSN web service aliases* used by ObsPy (e.g. `IRIS`), the IRIS PH5 web service alias 'IRISPH5', an explicit URL pointing to an FDSN web service domain (e.g. `http://service.iris.edu` ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).

-* `station_url:` should indicate a metadata location as an FDSN web service alias, an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
+* `station_url:` should indicate a metadata location as an FDSN web service alias, the IRIS PH5 web service alias 'IRISPH5', an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
 For web services, this should point to the same place as `dataselect_url` (e.g. `http://service.iris.edu`).
 For local metadata, StationXML is read at the channel level and any response information is ignored.
 Local instrument response (if used) is expected to be in RESP file format and specified